Heat vs. Bulls Player Props Betting Odds

 |3PM

-- He averages 1.0 fewer rebound than his over/under on Thursday (which is 11.5).
+- Saturday's prop bet for Vucevic is 19.5 points, 2.8 more than his season average.

-- Vucevic averages 3.3 assists, 0.2 less than his over/under on Thursday.
+- He averages 0.9 fewer rebounds than his over/under on Saturday (which is 11.5).

-- Vucevic has made 0.9 three-pointers per game, which is less than his over/under in Thursday's game (1.5).
+- Vucevic has hit one three-pointer per game, which is less than his over/under in Saturday's game (1.5).

 Check out all the prop bet options FanDuel has to offer!